-Guy Winch is a licensed psychologist who works with individuals, couples and families.
+Why you should listenGuy Winch is a licensed psychologist who works with individuals, couples and families.
 As an advocate for psychological health, he has spent the last two decades adapting the findings of scientific studies into tools his patients, readers and audience members can use to enhance and maintain their mental health.
 As an identical twin with a keen eye for any signs of favoritism, he believes we need to practice emotional hygiene with the same diligence with which we practice personal and dental hygiene.

-His recent book, Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts, has been translated in 21 languages.
-He writes the popular "Squeaky Wheel Blog" on PsychologyToday.com, and he is the author of The Squeaky Wheel: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem.
-His new book, How to Fix a Broken Heart, will be published by TED Books/Simon & Schuster in 2017.
-He has also dabbled in stand-up comedy.
+His books -- Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts; The Squeaky Wheel: Complaining the Right Way to Get Results, Improve Your Relationships and Enhance Self-Esteem; and How to Fix a Broken Heart have been translated into 26 languages.
+He also writes the popular "Squeaky Wheel Blog" on PsychologyToday.com.

-Guy Winch’s TED talk
+Guy Winch’s TED talks

 More news and ideas from Guy Winch